susanw1/zscript/docs/spec/zscript-description.md

 ##### I2C

-The Zcode receiver, if it supports I2C, must do its best to avoid bus locking (where the slave misses one or more clock signals during a read, and jams the bus), but in the event it occurs:
+The Zscript receiver, if it supports I2C, must do its best to avoid bus locking (where the slave misses one or more clock signals during a read, and jams the bus), but in the event it occurs:
 	Should attempt, if possible to recover, by clocking SCL until SDA is released, the sending a stop bit (releasing SDA while SCL floats high)
 	Or if this is not possible (e.g. uncooperative Arduino libraries), must reset using watchdog, and recognise the SDA low, SCL high condition on startup, and, as above, release the bus.
 	The first approach is preferable, but the number of attempts taken must be reported back, with the second approach, no such reporting is necessary, as the sender must recognise the reset notification, or send a retry.